 In an ever increasingly competitive marketplace there is more pressure than ever for companies to be more sustainable.
-It seems that everyone has a commitment to change and become a better corporate citizen, or at least appear as one.
-With consumers becoming increasingly sophisticated, companies who intend to simply portray themselves as good corporate citizens without delivering, can suffer tremendously both financially and in regards to their reputation.
+It seems that everyone has a commitment to sustainability and to become a better corporate citizen, or at least appear as one.
+With consumers becoming increasingly sophisticated, companies who intend to simply portray themselves as sustainable or good corporate citizens without delivering, can suffer tremendously both financially and in regards to their reputation.
 In other words, companies that talk the talk but don’t walk the walk, will be held accountable in the court of public opinion.

 Greenwashing is a term first coined in the 1990’s, describing the practice of making unsubstantiated or misleading claims about the environmental or societal benefits of products.
 Often, greenwashing is an attempt by marketers to make a company appear to be more environmentally friendly than it is in reality.
-Most of the time this is caused as a direct result of laziness or failure by leadership to embed CSR and sustainability into the DNA of the company.
+Most of the time this is a direct result of laziness or failure of leadership to embed CSR and sustainability into the DNA of the company.
 In contrast, the Triple Bottom Line (TBL) is about creating value, without destroying value or increasing the quality of input, while diminishing the harm of the output.
 Andrew Savitz, the author who coined the term, argues that businesses that find the overlap between their own interests, societal influence, and environmental interests, can secure a lasting competitive edge.

 If business leaders knew that by adopting a holistic sustainable approach they could not just enhance their reputation, but make their business more competitive, yielding both bottom-line and top-line returns, the decision would be simple.
 Companies that decide to be more environment-friendly can actually lower costs by reducing inputs.
 In addition, the process generates additional revenues from better products and enables companies to create new businesses.
 For companies that need to be fast and dynamic in a constantly evolving landscape, this gives them a competitive advantage and moves sustainability away from the marketing department and into the strategy and innovation space.